shreyash00007/Calculator/README.md

 # Project Calculator -
 ### **👉 Live Demo URL :-** <a href="https://shreyash00007.github.io/Calculator/">***Visit here*** </a>
 #### Project Description
-This is a basic calculator with responsive User Interface to calculate
+This is a basic calculator with responsive User Interface to calculate basic math